Cratis/Chronicle/Documentation/index.md

 To get a quick start, head over to our [getting started](./getting-started.md) section.
 The platform is built on top of a set of concepts that is vital to understand, you can find them [here](./concepts/index.md).
+We also have [guidance](./guidance/index.md) for how to work with Cratis and other more general concepts.

 ## General